 - 8.1 We will continue to assess a range of different delivery mechanisms for new homes.
 Whilst these will introduce a greater degree of complexity, the indications are that they will provide additional freedoms.
 The housing market in the borough does not work for many and a wider range of interventions are needed, beyond those that the HRA is able to make.
 The section below sets out what the HRA can do over the coming year. - 8.2 Currently, there are four potential strands forming our HRA capital programme under the self-financing regime.
 In the past, not all have been viable options but that position has changed.
-The four strands are: - replacing ageing components such as roofs and kitchens - improving and enhancing existing properties for example, installing double glazing - stock rationalisation the most common example to date being the decommissioning of outdated sheltered units - expansion the provision of new additional affordable homes. - 8.3 The funding sources enabling us to deliver a capital programme are as follows: - HRA rental stream - Capital receipts generated from the disposal of HRA assets including land - HRA reserves - HRA borrowing.

-- 8.4 The HRA has built up significant revenue reserves and as at 31 March 2019 are estimated to be in the region of £88.2 million excluding capital receipts.
+The four strands are: - replacing ageing components such as roofs and kitchens - improving and enhancing existing properties for example, installing double glazing - stock rationalisation the most common example to date being the decommissioning of outdated sheltered units - expansion the provision of new additional affordable homes. - 8.3 The funding sources enabling us to deliver a capital programme are as follows: - HRA rental stream - Capital receipts generated from the disposal of HRA assets including land - HRA reserves - HRA borrowing - 8.4 The HRA has built up significant revenue reserves and as at 31 March 2019 are estimated to be in the region of £88.7 million excluding capital receipts.
 These can be used for specific HRA related purposes.
 It is proposed that these reserves are set aside to support the major repairs and improvements and new build programme.
 The HRA also has usable capital receipts, generated from the sale of HRA land and housing assets.
-The balance of useable capital receipts is expected to be over £17.5 million as at 31 March 2019.
+The balance of usable capital receipts is expected to be over £17.1 million as at 31 March 2019.
 These funds can only be used to support capital expenditure. - 8.5 The table below shows the available reserves that can support the HRA Business Plan and they reflect only the schemes currently included in programme, and the decision not to repay debt.
+The table has been updated to include the bids approved by the Executive at its meeting on 22 January 2019.
 The contribution into the reserve for future capital programmes is maintained.
-To be updated